Choosing your options

 - Also ask about UTCs (University Technical College) - they specialise in science, engineering or technical education for 13/14 to 19 year olds, where you can study GCSEs, A levels or other qualifications.

-- Leeds University Technical College (UTC) - specialises in engineering and manufacturing for Year 10 onwards
+- Leeds University Technical College (UTC) - specialises in engineering and manufacturing - join in Year 10 or Year 12

-- Sheffield Olympic Park UTC - specialising in healthcare and sports science/computing for Year 9 or 10 onwards
+- Sheffield Olympic Park UTC - specialising in computing, health science or sports science - join in Year 9 or Year 12

-- Sheffield City Centre UTC - specialising in engineering, creative and digital media for Year 9 or 10 onwards
+- Sheffield City Centre UTC - specialising in engineering and advanced manufacturing or creative and digital media - join in Year 9 or Year 12

 - Leeds City College also has a 14+ Apprenticeship Academy

 - See also Studio Schools and other options on the full-time learning page.

-- Most jobs want some GCSEs but don't ask for specific GCSEs or other qualifications.
+- Most jobs want some GCSEs but don't ask for specific subjects or other qualifications.
 Some ask for English, maths and sometimes science but you'll have to study these anyway.

 - Choose subjects you enjoy and do well in, look at new subjects and the importance of each subject to your career ideas.
 Not all GCSE subjects will be offered by your school but most will.

 - Think about the type of person you are, rather than what your friends want to do, the teachers you like or whether you are a boy or girl.

-- Think about how you like to learn, exams or coursework and try some of these career idea tools
+- Consider how you like to learn - exams or coursework and try some of these career idea tool

 - Do your research – into qualifications and careers.